-Deciding to go into business for yourself is a major decision on its own — but deciding to join forces with a partner is a completely different ballpark.
-If you’re thinking about starting a business with a partner, consider structuring your business as a general partnership.
+Deciding to go into business for yourself is a major decision, but joining forces with a partner is a completely different ballpark.
+If you're considering starting a business with a partner, you may want to structure your business as a general partnership.

-General partnerships are one of the most common legal business entities, granting ownership to two or more people who share all assets, profits and liabilities.
-In a general partnership, it’s important to understand that each person is responsible for the business and is liable for the actions of their partner(s).
-To help avoid any issues with your partners throughout your business journey, you’ll want to write a partnership agreement before moving forward.
+General partnerships are among the most common legal business entities, granting ownership to two or more people who share all assets, profits, and liabilities.
+In a general partnership, each person is responsible for the business and is liable for the actions of their partner(s).
+To help avoid any issues with your partners in your business journey, you'll want to write a partnership agreement before moving forward.

 [Read: What Is a General Partnership?]